-A talk by Annie Gray on ‘Getting By’ at William III’s Hampton Court
+May 19th 2010 – A talk by Annie Gray – ‘Getting By’ at William III’s Hampton Court.

 Our annual visit to the Clore Centre at Hampton Court and a most appropriate setting for a highly entertaining and informative talk by Dr Annie Gray on life at the Baroque Palace of William III.
 Dr Annie Gray is a historic food expert and costume interpreter who regularly appears as a guide at the Palace in the guise of the Countess of Carlisle.
 Using telling details of changes in domestic consumption, clothing, eating and drinking, she illustrated how William and Mary’s reign marked the birth of modern times and healed the Civil War legacy of Britain’s ‘broken society’.

-AGM followed by a talk by Cliff Taylor on Hurst Park Racecourse and his career as a jockey.
+April 21st 2010 – AGM followed by a Talk by Cliff Taylor – Hurst Park Racecourse and his career as a jockey.

 Another good turn out for the Society’s third AGM, held at St. Lawrence Junior School.
 The formal business of the meeting was completed without incident and then Cliff Taylor entertained us with an illustrated talk on Hurst Park Racecourse and his life as a professional jockey.
 From Cliff’s entrance in full racing silks to his advice to would-be punters, the whole show was riveting.
 Worth the £5 annual subscription alone.

-A talk by Nick Barratt from the BBC’s ‘Who Do You Think You Are?’ programme on Family History and the Media.
+March 9th 2010 – A talk by Nick Barratt from the BBC’s ‘Who Do You Think You Are?’ programme – Family History and the Media.